 - Rinse off all of the soap and pat the area dry.

 - Gently pull the foreskin back over the penis.

-Smegma can occur in women and may be the cause of vaginal odor.
+Smegma can occur in females, too, and may be the cause of vaginal odor.
 It can build up in the folds of the labia or around the clitoral hood.

 Similar to men, the easiest way to remove smegma from the female genitals is through proper personal hygiene.